Custom strategies

 Controls which variables are available to projection pursuit at each split.
 This is what makes random forests “random”.

-select(x, group_spec, rng) -> DRResult{selected_indices, original_cols}
+select(x, group_spec, rng) -> Result{selected_indices, original_cols}

-The returned DRResult tracks which columns were selected
+The returned VariableSelection::Result tracks which

-so the reduced-space projector can be expanded back to the full feature
+columns were selected so the reduced-space projector can be expanded

 Checklist